MENTORSHIP FOR CREATIVES

 Together we:

-• Take an authentic look at your commitments, capacity, and limitations, so that you can build feasible practices and habits that accommodate your real life.
+Take an authentic look at your commitments, capacity, and limitations, so you can build feasible practices and habits that accommodate your real life.

-• Practice looking at the old wounds—together, and at a pace that honors your nervous system.
+Practice looking at the old wounds—together, and at a pace that honors your nervous system.
 As an ex-social worker, I take seriously my role in bringing a trauma-informed lens into my work with other creative humans.
-Through skilled, highly attuned, and compassionate guidance, you’ll build the self-trust that allows your body to once again view the page, and all your wildest creative ideas, as a safe and reliable place.
+Through skilled, highly attuned, and compassionate guidance, you’ll build the self-trust that allows your body to once again view the page, and all your wildest creative ideas, as reliable and safe.

 The holistic power of creative mentorship.

-In case you haven’t noticed, authenticity is a huge value of mine, both personally and professionally.
+You might be noticing that authenticity is a huge part of this work, and it’s a value of mine both personally and professionally.
 As a neurodivergent human, I know firsthand the importance of nourishing our creative selves authentically—which also means holistically.

 That’s why every 1:1 mentorship container focuses on three key elements:

-3. Practical support.
+Practical support.
 What habits might be most sustainable and effective for your lifestyle and needs?
 What are your most authentic drives and inspirations, and what kinds of practices would support them directly?
 What are your truest goals, most private ambitions, and dreamiest creative dreams?
-We’ll ask and answer such questions during our time together, ensuring that you walk away with practical, tangible support.
+We’ll ask and answer such questions during our time together, ensuring that you walk away with tangible support and clear next steps.
 This includes routines you can keep in place long after our time together, and creative exercises that will continue to pay off down the line.

 In this way, creative mentorship is an investment in the longevity of your creative practices.